Skip to Content

 But rather than apple slices, you use chayote squash as a faux apple by adding a few key ingredients.

 Since coming up with a recipe for this keto apple crisp, I’ve also used chayote squash in a flat-out delicious keto apple pie recipe.
-So make sure you also check that recipe out too.
+So make sure you also check that recipe out.

-Don’t forget to also check out my other keto pie recipes that include traditional pies, tarts, and cobblers!
+Remember to check out my other keto pie recipes that include traditional pies, tarts, and cobblers!

 Keto "Apple" Cobbler